-“Unmuted” by Daniel Condict Moore, this week’s New Voices entry, is a masterclass in the second person.
+“Unmuted” by Daniel Condict Moore is a masterclass in the second person.
 Moore’s story follows Jane Boucher Brown, Vice President and Assistant General Counsel of FuckTheEarth Corporation, the “original Karen,” on a chaotic race to the airport while on a conference call preparing for an upcoming trial.
-Moore expertly balances the banal against Jane’s frenzied morning in his story “Unmuted,” which you can read in full at the link below.
+Moore expertly balances the banal against Jane’s frenzied morning in his story “Unmuted,” which you can read below.

 The great reckoning will come.
 All the sad trash in the world will be redeemed in everlasting light.
 If you could cry you would, but you are on a conference call, staring at the odd assortment of debris that has formed an accidental still life on the grassy median between the drive-through lane and the mirage of surrounding cornfields.
 You want to embrace that median with empathy for all that it has endured, most recently the mild development boom of this particular slice of U.S. 1 somewhere near Saugus, Massachusetts.
 It is that kind of morning.
 And your heart is that full.

 You consider throwing open the car door and kissing a crumpled soda can like the cheek of a beloved child.

 Instead you pound the mute button with your index finger.

 “No, Ben, I was not suggesting that at all.
 We need to press forward.”